andrewc26/P2Wildcats/README.md

 Anthony and Nick Journal Link: https://docs.google.com/document/d/1H_rkU8QGBcCwCwj6Ia5sylhfVicfE1cv6_J8-KukuZM/edit

-- Used to keep track of what is completed or worked on each week as well as our comments/grades for each other.
+The journals are used to keep track of what is completed or worked on each week as well as our comments/grades for each other.

 # Easter Egg
 The easter egg in our project is a secret link that takes you to a hidden page on our website.
 On that page we have embedded links to different websites where you can take quizzes to see what wildcat you are most like.